Strip Cropping Fields In Agriculture: Why & How To Use

 Crop bands are arranged in parallel lines across the field without following the contours.
 This method is suitable either for flat areas or gentle slopes, and it is used if the soil is not too prone to erosion.
 Field strip farming is also a solution when the previous practice is not feasible or rational due to relief specifics (e.g., irregular or wavy lands).

 Buffer planting is implemented on steep hilly slopes where typical contouring is complicated.
 Buffers (e.g., bushes, grasses, or legumes) grow between contour bands alternatively and can be either permanent (often native vegetation) or temporary.
 They are not necessarily of the same width and distance, which depends on the relief specifics.
 Their purpose is exactly what the name tells – they protect soils and cash crops serving as buffers.
 The practice is particularly winning on erosion-prone terrains when buffer vegetation holds the soil in place.
+Another useful agricultural practice in this case is terrace farming.

 Buffer strips slow down sedimentation, nutrient and chemical leakage, thus preventing not only soil erosion but water pollution as well.
 This property is also characteristic of riparian buffers that are beneficial both to water and land.